pantheon-systems/documentation/source/content/guides/filesystem/05-tmp.md

 <Tab title="Drupal 9" id="d9tmppath">

-Correct an unsupported temporary path set by a module or theme using `$settings` override in `settings.php`.
+You must correct an unsupported temporary path set by a module or theme using `$settings` override in the `settings.php` file.

 1. Replace `file_temp_path` with the conflicting module or theme setting: